steveblue/architect/ARTICLE.md

 The source code for [Build Angular Like An Architect is available on Github](https://github.com/steveblue/architect).

 In my humble opinion, @angular-devkit/architect is the single largest improvement to the Angular CLI since schematics were released.
-We can now extend Angular CLI to perform any task we can imagine!
-Angular CLI is becoming so extensible it may be able to build any JavaScript project not just Angular.
+Angular CLI is becoming so extensible it may even be able to build any JavaScript project not just Angular.
+We can now extend the cli to perform any task we can imagine!
 That is an amazing feat for the Angular CLI team!

 ![](https://media.giphy.com/media/1ylQyCK1qZ63vn0lS0/giphy.gif)